CLGallant/MindFirst-Engine-M1E/README.md

 # MindFirst Engine (M1E)
 *A post-identity cognitive interaction framework*

+## What This Repository Contains

+This repository provides the complete technical and governance specification for the MindFirst Engine (M1E).
+It includes:

+- the formal architecture (Profiler, Interpreter, Stabiliser, Response Generator, API Layer)
+- the post-identity safety constraints
+- the safeguarding and compliance framework
+- the evaluation and validation plan
+- the public, non-technical overview
+- a repository map to help new contributors navigate the structure

+M1E is currently a **concept-to-specification framework**.
+The next stage is prototype implementation and empirical validation.

+Contributions from researchers, engineers, and practitioners interested in post-identity interaction are welcomed.

 ➡️ For a full overview of the repository structure, see the [Repository Map](Repo_Map.md).

 ➡️ Public Overview (non-technical summary): docs/Public_Overview.md